Hey y’all. I’m Kristen. Nice to meet you.

 Editing for Nonprofit Media

-• Commissioned this piece from a pitch to the general email box to publication for Greater Greater Washington on changing demographics in Prince George’s County —
+• Commissioned this piece from a pitch to the general email box to publication for Greater Greater Washington on changing demographics in Prince George’s County

 • Synced up the colors to match our site palette on this article on Greater Greater Washington

-• Write and edit Breakfast Links article roundup and news summary for publication by 10 am every weekday, along with six years of contributing service journalism and article write-ups
+• Write and edit Breakfast Links article roundup and news summary for publication by 10 am every weekday, along with six years of contributing service journalism and article write-ups.

 Self-Drafted Crocheted Garments

-View and download my resume.
+View and download my professional resume.